Rating:

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

 The seventh ingredient includes ground oats.
-Oats are naturally rich in fiber, B-vitamins and are (unlike many other cereal grains) mostly gluten-free.
+Oats are naturally rich in dietary fiber, B-vitamins and low in gluten.

-We note the inclusion here of dried egg product… a dehydrated form of shell-free eggs.
-Quality can vary greatly.
-Lower grade egg product can even come from commercial hatcheries… from eggs that have failed to hatch.
+The ninth ingredient is dried egg product, a dehydrated form of shell-free eggs.
+Quality can vary significantly.
+Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

-We are pleased to report that unlike many fish meals, this item appears1 to be ethoxyquin-free.
+We are pleased to report that unlike many fish meals, this item appears2 to be ethoxyquin-free.

 From here, the list goes on to include a number of other items.